Paprika vs Cayenne: Heat, Color, Uses

 The blooming technique matters: dry paprika added directly to a cold dish tastes flat and dusty.
 Heat it in fat first and it opens up entirely.
 This is why paprika-heavy dishes like goulash start with paprika in the oil, before the liquid goes in.

-For spice rubs, paprika provides the color and bulk while cayenne provides the kick; they're natural partners rather than substitutes.
-A classic BBQ rub might use 2 tablespoons paprika alongside 1/4 teaspoon cayenne — they complement rather than replace each other.
+For spice rubs, paprika provides the color and bulk while cayenne provides the kick.
+They work as a layered pairing rather than substitutes.
+A classic BBQ rub might use 2 tablespoons paprika alongside 1/4 teaspoon cayenne, they complement rather than replace each other.

 Reach for cayenne when heat is the objective and you don't want the spice to announce itself.
 It's the workhorse of background heat in hot sauces, spice blends, and dishes where the pepper flavor should stay invisible.